AKSHAYPattayil/Python-Youtube/README.md

 This repo acts as the **companion material** for the playlist — you can watch the video, then explore or run the code here.

+## How to use this repository
+1. Pick a video from the playlist
+2. Open the corresponding folder in this repo
+3. Read the README inside that folder
+4. Run the code examples on your machine

+## Folder structure